We are relentless in our pursuit of teaching excellence.

 Test results are far from the only outcome the Depth of Study program; nonetheless, they tell an impressive story.

-- From 2013 to 2019, the percentage of Berkeley Hall 7th graders earning top math scores of 7 or 8 of the CTP 5 standardized test more than tripled.
+- The percentage of Berkeley Hall 7th graders earning top math scores of 7 or 8 of the CTP 5 standardized test more than tripled.

 - Placement of 8th graders into Spanish II and 9th graders into algebra has risen steadily year over year.

 “Depth of Study is not just something we talk about.
 It’s something we have really invested in.
 It sets us apart as a school.”

 “Every summer, we send faculty to Teachers College at Columbia University for professional development.
 But Depth of Study goes beyond the summer.
 It’s day-in, day-out all year long.”